markenders/markenders.github.io/README.txt

-My online portfolio with some of the projects I have done/working on.
+My online portfolio with some of the projects I have done or working on.
-Thanks for reading.
+Thanks for reading/viewing!